-- Bowel cancer is the second most common cause of cancer in Australia.
+- Bowel cancer is the third most common cancer affecting people in Australia.

 - For most people, screening for bowel cancer involves a simple, at-home screening test.

-The test results can take a few days to come back.
+You will get your results after about 2 weeks.
 It is very natural to feel anxious while waiting to get your results.
 It can help to talk to a close friend or relative about how you are feeling.
-You can also contact the on and speak with a cancer nurse.

 Negative result for the bowel cancer screening test